NewsSeptember 3, 2013

-Smedmore House is delighted to announce that the redecoration of the Dining Room has just been unveiled.
+Smedmore House, the Dorset Wedding venue with exclusive use holiday and weekend accommodation rental, has a newly decorated Dining Room.
 Here are some early photographs – more to follow soon when we have put the furniture back.

 Sunday February 4th 2018: Kimmeridge will star on BBC Countryfile’s Winter special this Sunday at 6.30pm on BBC1.
 The programme will feature James Warren of the Salt Pig in Wareham (former Kimmeridge resident) and Nick Ford, the Kimmeridge fisherman.
 View details of programme

 Early January 2018: Kimmeridge’s Clavell Tower is named the most popular holiday home in Britain.

 It’s booked solidly until July 2019 with an 18 month waiting list.
 The story was covered in several newspapers and magazines including the Sun.

 IDEA: If you can’t wait that long for those wonderful views of the Kimmeridge shore line, why not consider renting Smedmore House for a weekend or longer?